ijxsid/yox/README.md

-This is a sample app only for purpose of demonstration.
+This is a an application built on top of Ruby on Rails Framework.
+And it also uses Twitter Bootstrap.